TaylorT52/ai-agent/README.md

 A Discord bot that allows you to conduct surveys through DMs and collect responses.

+## Components

+1. **API Server** - The core server that:
+   - Runs the Discord bot
+   - Handles survey interactions
+   - Processes responses
+   - Delivers webhooks

+2. **Development Portal** - A tool for generating widget code that you can embed in your website to interact with the API

 ## Setup

 1. Clone the repository: